koraktor/geist/README.md

 ## Internals

+To be honest, the introduction was an outright fabrication.
+Geist is just a Ruby API to misuse Git as a simple key-value store.
+Git itself is a pretty good key-value store used to preserve blob (file), tree (directory), commit and tag objects.

 The Ruby objects to store as values will be marshalled into Git blob objects.
 These objects are referenced with lightweight Git tags named by the given key.